 Through the networks of buses, combis, and mini-buses, transport services extend to all kinds of place in the State of Mexico:

-But service also reaches as far as Hidalgo:
+But service also reaches as far as the state Hidalgo:

 Metro Indios Verdes is thus surrounded by the infrastructure necessary to getting people on and off all of those buses.
 Alas, one of the solutions, in the form of Metrobus, and its Mexico State counterpart, Mexibus, adds still more infrastructure to the area.